 01 of 10

 DIY enthusiasts, this one’s for you.
 Wall stenciling is a simple and easy way to add sophistication and intrigue to your space without the cost of hiring a professional.
 All you need to do is order the stencil that strikes your fancy and spend an afternoon giving love to your walls.
-And if you’re stuck for ideas, the internet is overflowing with stencil inspiration, like this gorgeous bathroom from Greg Natale.
+And if you're stuck for ideas, the internet is overflowing with stencil inspiration, including these designs from Royal Design Studio.

 02 of 10

 The classic harlequin wall pattern will instantly add life and movement to your room design, and it can work just as well in the kitchen as it does in the primary bedroom or a nursery.
 Choose colors with subtle contrasts for a more sophisticated look, or opt for higher contrasts in bold hues, like this look from Linda Ahman, for a more vibrant and contemporary feel.

 03 of 10